 That's it!
-This is a great place to visit when you're in town to see what Austin and the Texas Hill Country are all about and is now one of my favorite overlooks in the city.
+This is a great place to visit when you're in town to see what Austin and the Texas Hill Country are all about.
 Bring your camera, and be sure to tag @VisitAustinTX or use #TrueAustin in your latest outdoor adventure.